yaya-sy/EntropyBasedCLDMetrics/README.md

 ## Prepare the librispeech data for phones _n_-gram language model

-The phonemizer requires the espeak backend, it can be installed with: `apt-get install espeak-ng`
+The phonemizer requires the espeak backend, it can be installed with this command line: `apt-get install espeak-ng`

 ```shell
 python src/librispeech_for_ngram_lm.py -i [LIBRISPEECH_TRAIN-CLEAN-360_FOLDER] -o data/ngram_lm/
 ```

+This will create two files in `data/ngram_lm`.
+The one with the `*.orthographic` extension contains the orthographic utterances and the one with `*.phonemized` extension contains the phonemized utterances.

 ## _n_-gram language model training

-We need to first train the _n_-gram language model in order to prepare the data for the other experiments.
+We need first to train the _n_-gram language model in order to prepare the data for the other experiments.

 For training the _n_-gram language model, you will need to install [KenLM](https://github.com/kpu/kenlm):